AfshanFatima/PennX-SD4x-Programming-for-the-Web-with-JavaScript/Homework 5 - React Lists/ANSWERS.md

 circle x='50' y='50' r='20'/

-Answer
-Correct: The origin point (0,0) is the top left corner, so the center of an SVG element that is 100x100 would be (50,50), and we use the “cx” and “cy” attributes to specify the circle’s center.
+EXPLANATION: The origin point (0,0) is the top left corner, so the center of an SVG element that is 100x100 would be (50,50), and we use the “cx” and “cy” attributes to specify the circle’s center.

 Problem 2